425 downloads since release date: 1 August 2019

 This companion to Rob Hansen’s monumental THEN: Science Fiction Fandom in the UK: 1930-1980 brings together the writings of many players on the stage of British and Irish fandom from 1930 to the end of 1979, telling in their own words the stories of SF groups – including the BSFA – fanzines, famous fannish addresses, bizarre fan activities and much more.
 There are 59 articles, several compiled from more then one source, plus an Introduction, Appendix and Afterword.

 Cover photo: Festivention 1951, with Ted Carnell speaking and Forrest J Ackerman at front right.
 Published by Ansible Editions for the TAFF site on 1 August 2019.
 Over 120,000 words.
+Updated, replacing one brief article with a much more detailed one, in January 2021: now 123,000 words.

 From Rob Hansen’s Introduction